03. The Signature Studies

 Building a Definitive Body of Work

-I. Field Authorship
+I. Field Focus & Immersion

 II.
-The Narrative Audit
+The Mid-Way Edit

 I. THE FILM NARRATIVE (Street Photography)

-Intentionality in 36 Frames.
+Storytelling in 36 Frames.
 A study in composition and analog discipline.

 II.
 THE AMSTERDAM SKETCHBOOK (Urban Sketching)

 A visual record in ink and pigment.
+A study in perspective and selective focus

 Focus: Structural Deconstruction and Strategic Omission